 Compare car commutes and transit commutes in any U.S. city with SmartAsset’s commute calculator.

-Nobody likes sitting in traffic and it’s reasonable to assume that if these drivers had a better alternative, they might be willingly to hop on board.
+Nobody likes sitting in traffic and it’s reasonable to assume that if these drivers had a better alternative, they might willingly hop on board.
 In theory, that alternative is public transportation – buses, commuter trains, light rail, street cars and subway systems.
 At its best, public transportation is as reliable as driving, more efficient, less stressful and cheaper.
 Most American cities fall well short of that ideal, however.
 Most – but not all.
+And if public transportation isn’t an option for you, consider a cash back credit card that rewards you for all the gas you buy or check your budget for ways to save in other areas.

 Data & Methodology

-To find cities with the best transit systems, SmartAsset looked at U.S. Census Bureau data on the use of public transportation in every U.S. city with a population of more than 175,000 people (136 cities total).
+To find cities with the best transit systems in 2016, SmartAsset looked at U.S. Census Bureau data on the use of public transportation in every U.S. city with a population of more than 175,000 people (136 cities total).
 We considered the following five metrics in particular:

 - The average commute time for transit users.